 In a time of increasing capabilities and affordability, design engineers are able to create new products more quickly than ever before.
 It is important for reverse engineers to understand the complexities surrounding design engineering as well as reverse engineering.

-Reverse engineering expertise in both software and hardware domains is especially necessary when the intellectual property of interest overlaps both areas, as is often the case with high-tech patent claims.
+Reverse engineering expertise in both software and hardware domains is especially necessary when the intellectual property of interest overlaps both areas, as is often the case with high-tech systems.
 Having highly experienced experts in both areas allows us to tackle such cases proficiently.
-Moreover, the project manager for the case makes sure that the various experts (and potentially, third party vendors) working on a project are well-coordinated and the final results and reports meet our stringent quality and consistency requirements.
-Our catalog of expert profiles is continuously expanding, you can view some of their expertise areas in our expert profiles page.
+Moreover, the project manager for the case makes sure that the various experts working on a project are well-coordinated and the final results and reports meet our stringent quality and consistency requirements.
+Our catalog of expert profiles is continuously expanding, and you can view some of their expertise areas in our expert profiles page.

 - RF Module Amplifier Architectural Analysis and Simulation Case Study

 - Processor Circuit Extraction and Analysis Case Study Project

 - Wi-Fi WLAN Network Protocol Investigation Case Study

 - Touchscreen Analysis Case Study

 GHB Intellect is a full-service intellectual property consulting and engineering services firm.
 With a growing cadre of hundreds of industry-seasoned experts & professionals, as well as access to full suites of design and testing equipment, we specialize in high-tech, science, and innovation.